CloudLabs-MOC/DP-600-Implementing-Analytics-Solutions-Using-Microsoft-Fabric/Instructions/Labs/Getting-Started.md

 ## Exploring Your Lab Resources

-1. To get a better understanding of your lab resources and credentials, navigate to the **Environment Details** tab.
+1. To get a better understanding of your lab resources and credentials, navigate to the **Environment** tab.

    ![08](Images/env.png)

-    >**Note:** You will see the DeploymentID value on the **Environment Details** tab, use it wherever you see SUFFIX or DeploymentID in lab steps.
+    >**Note:** You will see the DeploymentID value on the **Environment ** tab, use it wherever you see SUFFIX or DeploymentID in lab steps.

 ## Utilizing the Split Window Feature